 |Bradford Dillman as Jim Meeker|

 Once the women are ensconced on the island and the outbreaks of temperament erupt as regularly and abruptly as the outbreaks of violence, Five Desperate Women - clocking in at a brisk 75 minutes - moves along so quickly one scarcely minds the minimal drama and by-the-numbers thriller plotting.
-What does catch the attention is the risible dialog (“I buried the dog.” “[cheerily] Thank you!”); not-so-surprising personal revelations; and a screenplay (written by three men) that can’t think of a way to build tension without having five fully grown, college-educated women carry on like sheltered pre-teens at a summer camp.
+What does catch the attention is the risible dialog (“I buried the dog.” “[cheerily] Thank you!”); not-so-surprising personal revelations; and a screenplay (written by three men) which can’t think of a way to build tension without having five fully grown, college-educated women carry on like sheltered adolescents at a summer camp.

 |Posing for a fashion shoot?
 No, in this shot Denise Nicholas and Stefanie Powers are reacting to a grisly murder|

 If what I've written thus far has given the impression that Five Desperate Women is a film to be avoided, let me correct that error now.
 With apologies to TCM, Five Desperate Women is one of The Essentials: one of those rare, miraculous little films that exists simultaneously within the realm of good and bad.
-A film that pays countless entertainment dividends whether taken seriously (for all it's faults, it's actually better than most of what is being released in the horror/suspense genre these days) or viewed as camp.
+A film that pays countless entertainment dividends whether taken seriously (for all it's faults, it's actually better than most of what is being released in the horror/suspense genre these days) or viewed as retro camp.